meliao/osdc_support/quickstart.rst

 	<p><script type="text/javascript" src="https://asciinema.org/a/9880.js" id="asciicast-9880" async></script></p>

-6. On Sullivan and the protected data clouds your user data is automatically mounted.
+6. On Sullivan your user data is automatically mounted via GlusterFS.
+On Griffin and the PDC, persistent data should be pushed to object storage in Ceph or Cleversafe with local scratch in ephemeral storage in VMs.

 7. Install any software packages on the VM using ``apt-get install <packagename>``.

 8. On Sullivan, you can find the datasets in the OSDC Public Data Commons at ``/glusterfs/osdc_public_data`` or your home folder at ``/glusterfs/users/<username>``.
-For additional details and for other resources, please review the documents available on :ref:`Public Data Sets <publicdata>`
+For other resources, please review the documents available on :ref:`Public Data Sets <publicdata>`

-9. Follow the Tutorial below for a hands-on demonstration of how to use the OSDC.
+9. If you are on Sullivan, follow the Tutorial below for a hands-on demonstration of how to use the OSDC.
+For OSDC Griffin, take a look at this example of how to run a Jupyter Notebook to analyze :ref:`NEXRAD data <nexrad-example>`.
+For the Bionimbus PDC, stay tuned...

 10. When you have technical issues, please review this support guide.
 If you are unable to resolve them, contact us at `support@opensciencedatacloud.org <support@opensciencedatacloud.org>`_.
 A member of our support team will review and contact you as soon as possible.